ChatImproVR/The-Book/src/Beginner_Tutorial/understanding_the_plugin_template.md

 The first line will print out in the terminal as how any Rust language will print out: the standard `println!` statement.
 The second line will print out in the terminal but differently.
 While the first line prints out on the terminal/client side, the second line prints the text on the engine side itself.

-TODO: explain better with the cimvr_engine_interface part/the line above.

 The last line is the returning the client UserState as the updated the version for the client.

 Which makes up the entire code for the client side itself.